The East of England has some of the hardest water in the country, areas such as Norwich, Chelmsford and Cambridge are particularly affected.

 Hard to very hard water – Over 200 ppm

 Water is hard when it runs through or sits in areas with high mineral content.
 Water taken from certain sources is much more likely to be hard.
 Groundwater sources such as underground aquifers are a prime example of a hard water source.

-Does Cambridgeshire have hard water?
+Do you have hard water?

-Does Essex have hard water?
+- Does the East Midlands have hard water?

-Does Suffolk have hard water?
+- Does the South East have hard water?

 The South East includes the counties of Berkshire.
 Buckinghamshire, Hampshire, the Isle of Wight, Kent, Oxfordshire,…

 - Does the North East have hard water?
 How hard is my Water?
 Lets find out!